 In the first game, Dr. Cain uses Dr. Light's designs for X to create Reploids.
 These robots are missing design elements that Dr. Cain couldn't understand and haven't gone through the testing period X did to ensure his safety.
-You'd expect: Dr. Cain to make sure that the Reploids were as safe as possible by not doing things like giving them special powers or built-in weapons, making them stupidly huge, and keeping them human shaped.
-Maybe a hidden set of computer commands that can track and paralyze them from a safe distance.
-They are robots after all.
-Instead: He goes nuts building the Reploids, who eventually go nuts on humanity.
+You'd expect: Dr. Cain to make sure that the Reploids were as safe as possible by not doing things like giving them special powers or built-in weapons, making them massive, and keeping them humanoid.
+Ideally, they'd be issued weapons as needed from the government, and be given select tools and powers for the job at hand as opposed to constant access to such power.
+Since they're obviously supposed to be people, they should look like people so humans would be easily able to accept them as people, and they wouldn't feel so separate from humans with their radically different physiologies, as opposed to huge animal forms that would only serve to make a bigger gap between both species, instilling fear, jealousy, mistrust, etc. In case of emergencies, he could also make special electrical weaponry designed to shut them down their brains temporarily, essentially a high-tech tranquilizer for mechanical organisms.
+Instead: He goes nuts building the Reploids, who eventually go nuts on humanity, thanks to the Maverick Virus.
 In Addition: Nobody thinks to start installing actual security measures into Reploids until X8.
 They attempt this by using copy chips - chips that contain DNA data of hundreds of existing Reploids - that can change a Reploid's DNA and grant them immunity to the Sigma Virus.
 But nobody bothered to check what kinds of data were encoded in them, so it wasn't until the events of the game that they found the chips had copies of Sigma's DNA data—which is the virus causing Reploids to go Maverick—installed.
-Which not only allows them to go Maverick at will, but to steal the identity of anyone they damn well please.
+Which not only allows them to go Maverick at will,note not just in the sense of making Maverick decisions resulting from circuit breaks, abstract reasoning, misinterpretation of duty, etc., as all Reploids technically can do as they have free will, but in a sense akin to turning off their conscience at will, effectively becoming Reploid sociopaths, but to steal the identity of anyone they damn well please.

 Going further is the world's reaction to this incident.
 After the incident, the government shuts down all copy chip research because it's pretty obvious those chips are hell in micro form.
 You'd expect: That everyone would heed that lesson, never manufacture copy chips again (or at least double check which Reploid data is programmed into them), cancel anything and everything that actually needs these copy-generation Reploids to function properly, oh, and kill all the copy-gen 'roids, or at least keep them under very close scrutiny if they do have a problem with mass executions.
 Instead: Not only are we NOT told that all of the copy chip Reploids are destroyed, but people are so obsessed with building their ungodly space towers that they eventually put research into these chips BACK UP in spite of the warnings from people who pay attention to history.
 If Command Mission is anything to go by, they basically ASKED for Colonel Redips.